UserXXX/CuBolt/README.md

 ### Usage

-CuBold represents an programming interface that makes some things much easier.
+CuBolt represents an programming interface that makes some things much easier.
 All you need can be found on this picture:
 ![CuBold UML diagram](https://dl.dropboxusercontent.com/u/79973663/CuBolt/CuBolt%20API.png "CuBold UML diagram")